genesis-extensions/genesis/contrib/devtools/README.md

 Setup
 ---------
-Configuring the github-merge tool for the bitcoin repository is done in the following way:
+Configuring the github-merge tool for the safecash repository is done in the following way:

     git config githubmerge.repository safecashofficial/safecash
     git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing)